FLEET COOPER, SR, & FAMILY

 Was the George COOPER listed as a 1763 Bladen County taxpayer a brother or a son of Benjamin?
 Was this the same George who was later listed in the 1790, 1800 and 1810 censuses of nearby Duplin County, who later died in Missouri in 1826 and, according to Mary Elizabeth Cooper Winn, was her great-grandfather?

 So far, I have found no evidence tying any Benjamin COOPER to a Fleet COOPER as a father or a brother.
 To my knowledge, Fleet COOPER, SR, had no sons named Benjamin or James, somewhat of a departure of the then conventional naming patterns, if his father had been named Benjamin and his grandfather named James.
 Conversely, Fleet named sons John, Fleet, William and Coore.
 The last obviously was in recognition of his wife's family.
-Was Fleet's father a John or a William?
+Was Fleet's father a John, a Fleet or a William?
 I am aware that Fleet's son William named a son Benjamin; however, by that time, many families used this popular Biblical given name.
 Viewers are invited to share their thoughts with me on this matter.

 COOPER and FLEET: VIRGINIA FAMILY CONNECTIONS

-Virginia patents and grants, as well as several other records that I have reviewed, suggest to me that Fleet COOPER, SR, most likely was born in southeastern Virginia.
-It appears possible that he was the same Fleet COOPER of Nansemond County, VA, who sold land along the Blackwater River on 9 Mar 1757 which he had purchased in Feb 1745.
+COOPER & FLEET FAMILIES: Virginia patents and grants, as well as several other records that I have reviewed, suggest to me that Fleet COOPER, SR, most likely was born in southeastern Virginia.
+It appears possible that he was the same Fleet COOPER of Nansemond County, VA, who sold land along the Blackwater River on 9 Mar 1757, which he had purchased in Feb 1745.
 Of particular interest is a Fleet COOPER living in Elizabeth City County, VA, who was fined by the Court 19 February 1718 for not attending church.
 Also in the same county a Fleet COOPER witnessed the will of Robert BRIGHT on 19 Jan 1723/23.
 (Note: In 1645/6 the southwestern portion of Elizabeth City County became Nansemond County).
 Very likely these two of the same name and living in relatively close proximity were related, possibly as uncle and nephew or father and son.
 I am aware of an even earlier Virginia record which links the "widow FLEET" and a Jno.
 COOPER and his wife as grantors in a 1675 Gloucester County deed.
 This record strongly suggests a family relationship of some kind between FLEET and COOPER surnames.
-This conclusion is further buttressed by several other extant York County, VA, records revealing connections between a widow, Anne FLEETE, and John COOPER, "attorney of Anne."
+This conclusion is further buttressed by several other extant York County, VA, records revealing connections between Anne FLEETE, a widow, and John COOPER, "attorney of Anne."
 These documents were recorded between 1665 and 1672.
-These dates are noteworthy because James COOPER, alleged by some to be the grandfather of Fleet COOPER the Revolutionary War hero of Sampson County, was not born until 1661 in England and did not come to America before 1682, almost 20 years after Virginia records show connections of FLEET and COOPER families.
+These dates are noteworthy because James COOPER, alleged by some to be the grandfather of Fleet COOPER the Revolutionary War patriot of Sampson County, was not born until 1661 in England and did not come to America before 1682, almost 20 years after Virginia records show connections of FLEET and COOPER families.
 James' son Benjamin, who some allege was the father of our FLEET COOPER, later of Sampson County, did not marry in Philadelphia until 1720.
-IT SEEMS TO ME THAT THE ORIGIN OF THE GIVEN NAME OF OUR FLEET COOPER VERY LIKELY CAN BE TRACED TO THIS EARLY FLEET COOPER WHO WAS LIVING IN YORK COUNTY, VIRGINIA IN 1718 AS AN ADULT.
+IT SEEMS TO ME THAT THE ORIGIN OF THE GIVEN NAME OF OUR FLEET COOPER VERY LIKELY CAN BE TRACED TO THIS EARLY FLEET COOPER WHO WAS AN ADULT LIVING IN YORK COUNTY, VIRGINIA IN 1718.

 Here are some other interesting records: